 Aberdeen - Edinburgh

 Queen Victoria and Prince Albert fell in love with the Highlands and purchased Balmoral in 1852, despite not seeing it.
 Deemed inadequate for their needs, they commissioned a new castle, a grand estate that has been a popular home for the royal family ever since.
 A highlight of your visit is the Castle Ballroom.
 This magnificent room hosts the annual Ghillies Ball, a tradition started by Queen Victoria to thank her staff and servants, and allow them the rare opportunity to dance with the upper class.
 Today you can also visit a collection of Royal carriages and cars, and the fine gardens (many rooms are Her Majesty the Queen's private rooms and closed to the public).
 We then make our way south, crossing the famous Forth Road Bridge, to visit the Royal Yacht Britannia.
 Designed with a simple, 1950s elegance chosen by Queen Elizabeth II, this vessel was the floating residence of the Royal Family for 44 years, the last of a tradition of British Royal Yachts dating back to 1660.
 She sailed over one million nautical miles on 968 State visits, and hosted world leaders such as Sir Winston Churchill, Nelson Mandela and Ronald Reagan.
-Later, we check in to our hotel, the Hilton Grosvenor Edinburgh (4T) or Cairn Hotel Edinburgh (3T).
+Later, we check in to the Holiday Inn, Corstorphine (4T) or Holiday Inn City West (3T).

 Edinburgh is an incredible city with a long history displayed both above and below its cobbled streets.
 Spend today exploring as you choose.
 Maybe visit the Castle; perched on a volcanic plug it guards national treasures including the Crown Jewels and the Stone of Destiny; or, marking the other end of the Royal Mile, the Palace of Holyroodhouse, the official residence of Her Majesty the Queen in Scotland.
 Pat the head of Greyfriars Bobby, a bronze sculpture of the dog who pined at his master’s graveside, or discover a fascinating, darker past in Mary King’s Close or the Surgeons' Hall Museums, which includes an exhibit on the infamous Burke and Hare.